talkome/DWGraph/README.md

   ## Dijkstra Algorithm
   * A famous algorithm for finding the shortest paths in a weighted positive graph.
-  * Put the given vertex in the priority queue, priority queue sort the vertices by they tag values, for each vertex we sum the current vertex's tag with his connected edge's weight, each time we poll vertex with the minimal value in the priority queue we go over all its neighbors, select the neighbor with the minimal value and put it in the priority queue mark all the vertex we passed, if there is a path with a minimal weight we will discover it and select this path each vertex we finished passing out of the priority queue
+  *  Put the given vertex in the priority queue, priority queue sort the vertices by they tags value for each vertex we sum the current vertex's tag with his connected edge's weight each time we poll vertex with the minimal value in the priority queue go over all its neighbors, select the neighbor with the minimal value and put it in the priority queue mark all the vertex we passed, if there is a path with a minimal weight we will discover it and select this path each vertex we finished passing out of the priority queue
   * Complexity: O(|E|log|V| + |V|)